ionaiobidze/ionaIobidze/README.md

 # Hi there

 I'm Iona Iobidze, a Computer Science student at Kutaisi International University.
-I'm passionate about programming and have advanced skills in OCaml, Python, and Java.
+I'm passionate about programming and have advanced skills in Java, Python, OCaml, Arduino.

 ## About Me